Sumo: Daily life

 Similar distinctions are made in stable life.
-The junior wrestlers must get up earliest, around 5 am, for training, whereas the sekitori may start around 7 am.
-When the sekitori are training, the junior wrestlers may have chores to do, such as assisting in cooking lunch, cleaning, and preparing baths, holding a sekitoris towel, or wiping the sweat from him.
+The junior wrestlers must get up earliest, around 5 am, for training, whereas the may start around 7 am.
+When the are training, the junior wrestlers may have chores to do, such as assisting in cooking lunch, cleaning, and preparing baths, holding a 's towel, or wiping the sweat from him.
 The ranking hierarchy is preserved for the order of precedence in bathing after training, and in eating lunch.

 Wrestlers are not normally allowed to eat breakfast and are expected to have a siesta-like nap after a large lunch.
-The most common type of lunch served is the traditional sumo meal of chankonabe, which consists of a simmering stew of various meat and vegetables cooked at the table, and usually eaten with rice.
-This regimen of no breakfast and a large lunch followed by a sleep is intended to help wrestlers put on a lot of weight so as to compete more effectively.
+The regimen of no breakfast, a very large midday meal, and a long nap afterwards is intended to help wrestlers put on weight so as to compete more effectively.
 Sumo wrestlers also drink large amounts of beer.